 Many homeowners who are in financial distress find themselves in foreclosure.
 The stress and anxiety that foreclosure causes can make it easy for a homeowner to simply give up and put their head in the sand.
 Many homeowners feel there is nothing further they can do and they just want to let their home go to foreclosure.
-A deed in lieu of foreclosure may be a good option for the borrower that allows them to stop foreclosure.
+A deed in lieu of foreclosure may be a good option for the borrower who needs to stop foreclosure but can no longer afford to keep their home.

 Foreclosure does not necessarily get you off the hook with the lender.
 Your lender can come after you for any funds that were not recovered after the foreclosure sale.

-It is much wiser to stop foreclosure through a deed in lieu.
+It is much wiser to stop foreclosure through a deed in lieu than let an underwater property go through foreclosure.
 This allows you to free yourself of all debt in exchange for the deed.

 Basics of a Deed in Lieu of Foreclosure